open-AIMS/reef3D/Protocols/LMTP_videos_manual.md

 	*  Hit OK.
 	*  Repeat for every chunk.

-5. Run the following batch processing script to process the data:`batch_process_LTMPgopro.xml`.
+5. Run the following batch processing script to process the data:`MS_process_batch.xml`.
 To do this:

 	*	Save project
 	*	Run batch process from workflow menu